- Superb value

 - Large, high-quality screen

 Review Price £229.00

-What is the OnePlus One?The OnePlus One is the most hyped phone ever to come from a company that most people have never heard of.
-OnePlus didn't even exist a year ago.
+What is the OnePlus One?The OnePlus One is the most hyped-up handset ever to come from a brand that most people have never heard of.
+Just over a year ago, OnePlus as a company didn't even exist.

-As a phone that sells for £229 but can easily compete with the Galaxy S5 and Nexus 5, it's an absolute star on the value front.
-However, that it isn't compatible with most 4G networks in the UK may be an instant deal-breaker for many of you.
+There's no denying the amazing value of the OnePlus One, with a measly £229 price tag for hardware that can genuinely compete with the Galaxy S5 and Nexus 5.
+However, the fact that it isn't compatible with some 4G networks in the UK will mean it's an instant no-no for many of you.

 SEE ALSO: OnePlus One vs Nexus 5

 OnePlus One – DesignIt is sold as an alternative to phones like the Galaxy S5 and One M8, but the OnePlus One is actually significantly larger than the competition.
 It's because the phone has a 5.5-inch screen – we imagine OnePlus takes no small amount of glee in offering such a large screen at half the price of its competitors.